Graphene shapes from quantum elasticity: I. Introduction

-However, without an accurate tight-binding (TB) description for curved graphene, it becomes difficult to determine the precise field theory for low energies that allows us to model its properties.
+However, without an accurate tight-binding (TB) description of curved graphene, it becomes difficult to determine the precise field theory for low energies that allows us to model its properties.
 TB models for deformed graphene are usually based on position-dependent hopping integrals and a slightly deformed honeycomb lattice~\cite{Naumis_2017}.
 Curved graphene, however, generally ceases to be a crystal due to the changes in its structural lattice produced by the bending or stretching of graphene.
 Hence, it is not obvious how to formulate a TB model that accounts for the topological defects that make up curvature.
-Consistently taking into account lattice gauge symmetry of standard TB models leads to nonlinear modifications to the Dirac dynamics in curved space-time~\cite{NoCurvedDiracForGraphene,*NoCurvedDiracForGraphene2}, see~\cite{CommentPaper,ReplyToComment} for other views.
-Resolving the breaking of translational symmetry in crystalline structures precedes a proper, effective field theoretic formulation.
-On the other, the perhaps more phenomenological approach of the curved-space Dirac field theory is currently considered the simplest model for investigating the electronic degrees of freedom in graphene membranes with corrugations.
-In fact, up to fitting via Density Functional Theory (DFT), the low energy spectrum obtained from a TB model for Gaussian bump graphene in a transverse magnetic field agrees well with the spectrum obtained using the curved Dirac model with the same conditions~\cite{espinosa2023emergence}.
+Consistently taking into account the lattice gauge symmetry of standard TB models leads to nonlinear modifications to the Dirac dynamics in curved space-time~\cite{MattWiseman1,*MattWiseman2} (see~\cite{CommentPaper,ReplyToComment} for other views).
+Resolving the break of translational symmetry in crystalline structures precedes a proper, effective field theoretic formulation.
+Alternatively, a perhaps more phenomenological approach, considering the curved-space Dirac field theory is currently the simplest way to investigate the electronic degrees of freedom in corrugated graphene.
+In fact, up to a fitting via density functional theory, the low-energy spectrum obtained with a TB model of a graphene sheet deformed by a Gaussian bump under a transverse magnetic field agrees well with the spectrum predicted from the curved Dirac model subject to the same conditions~\cite{Castro2024}.